 Lantern pinion damage check

 If the clock has lantern pinions it is possible that some pins have bent or broken off completely.
-It would happen on the next wheel up from the mainspring gear, or main wheel you could call it.
+It would happen on the next wheel up from the mainspring gear, or main wheel.
 The impact of the main wheel from the break jolts the next wheel up with such force the pinion cant withstand the impact often.
 These are not so easy to repair if the pin breaks, it requires the removal of the pinion and also the pinion dismantled to restore it.
-The gear or wheel you could say, comes out, the pinion removed via staking set.
+The gear or wheel, comes out, the pinion removed via staking set.
 This is repaired with the same steel rod size to make perfect again.
 If the pin is just bent sometimes it can be straightened again with needle nose pliers for a quick fix.